mattermost/docs/source/developer/fx-guidelines.rst

 Features like confirmation dialogs on critical actions or temporarily saving user input in case of disconnect are examples of forgiveness.

-That said, forgiving does not mean allowing the product to be used incorrectly, and breaking the "Obvious" principle.
+That said, forgiving does not mean allowing the product to be used incorrectly by breaking the "Obvious" principle.
 As an analogy, if someone kicks a football and misses the goal, being forgiving means giving them a chance to kick again, it does not mean counting the miss as a goal.

 2) International, Compatible, Priority-focused
 -------------------------------------------------